 That is the look you want, some of the Orange will be more faded than other parts.

-The stem is painted in basically the same as the green pumpkin in the last lesson.
-There isn’t any tendrils that come down into the ribs of the pumpkin on this one.
+The stem is painted basically the same as the green pumpkin in the last lesson.
+There aren’t any tendrils that come down into the ribs of the pumpkin on this one.

 Want a pattern for this?
-It is available in the Printable Library.
-Get access here by filling out this form.
+Get access here by filling out this form or signing in.

 Please PIN & Share